dathree12/MI_study/README.md

-# medicalimage
+# MI_study
-To study all about medical images, including X-rays, CT scans, MRIs, ultrasonography, and pathological images.
+To study all about Medical imaging with DL, including X-rays, CT scans, MRIs, ultrasonography, and pathological images.